otre99/TaggerTool/README.md

-# SimpleQtBBox (still under construction)
+# TaggerTool (still under construction)
-This is a very simple tool to verify/edit your object detection image data set.
-It only depends on Qt SDK 5.12.*, so it is very easy to compile.

-SimpleQtBBox support **XML VOC format** and its navite format.
-In the folder *data* there are some useful samples.
+This is a very simple tool for adding / editing visual annotations on images.
+Supports BoundingBoxes, Polygons, Points and Lines

 ### How to use?

     1-> Open the folder containing the annotations
     2-> Open the folder containing the images
-    3-> Select the correct annotation format (.xml (VOC) or .csv (Native) ) and press the load button

-#### Useful shorcuts

-    a : add new bounding box
-    x : delete selected bbox
-    h : show/hide bounding boxes
-    s : save changes

 ### How to compile?

-Open ***SimpleQtBBox.pro*** with QtCreator program and build the project!!!!!

-if you don't want to build the program, you can just uncompress *SimpleQtBBox.tar.gz* and type:

-    ~$ ./SimpleQtBBox/AppRun
+Tested with Qt6.2

+### Gallery
+[]